Skip to content

 Generate keys and certificates manually

-• Certificate Authority (CA) key and certificate to sign the server and client certificates.
+Certificate Authority (CA) key and certificate Signs the server and client certificates to ensure authentication and trust.

-• Server key and certificate to secure database server activity and write-set replication traffic.
+Server key and certificate Secures database server activity and encrypts write-set replication traffic within the cluster.

-• Client key and certificate to secure client communication traffic.
+Client key and certificate Encrypts client communication traffic to protect interactions with the database.

-The Common Name value used for the server and client keys and certificates must differ from that value used for the CA certificate.
+The Common Name value assigned to the server and client keys and certificates must be unique and different from the value used for the Certificate Authority (CA) certificate.
+This distinction helps maintain proper authentication and prevents conflicts in identity verification.

 1. Generate the CA key file: